forwinder15/learndiesels/content/posts/2020-08-27--should-i-get-ase-certified/index.md

 ---
 title: Do Mechanics Need To Be ASE Certified?
-category: Common Questions
+category: common questions
 cover: ASE_large.png
 author: Johnathan Coker
-updated: 'Last updated: Dec 10, 2020'
+updated: "Last updated: Dec 10, 2020"
 ---

 ![test](./ASE_large.png)

 This is a hotly contested subject among mechanics.
 I have had this conversation many times with my peers.
 I know there are other opinions so, take mine as someone who has been on both sides of the argument.
 Should you get ASE certified to be a diesel mechanic?
 Or any other mechanic for that matter.